manavm1990/curriculum/docs/177/week-1/terminal.md

 1. [MDN Command Line Crash Course](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line)
 1. [Traversy Media Command Line Crash Course](https://youtu.be/uwAqEzhyjtw?si=HMRIP0WZdwBQAHZh)

 Note that the above resources are optional and not required for the course.
-They are provided to fill up the leftover time, and you should utilize them while you wait for your friends in lieu of just sitting around and/or playing games on your phone. 🙅‍♀️
+They are provided to fill up your leftover time.
+You should utilize them while you wait for your friends in lieu of just sitting around and/or playing games on your phone. 🙅‍♀️

 If you do find some points of interest in the resources above, please notify your instructor for possible bonus points.